Digit112/Web-Quiz/README.md

 - `incorrect-answers` (optional): A list of incorrect answers which can be used by all children in addition to their own `incorrect-answers` lists and the lists on any intermediate groups.
 - `descendants-give-incorrect-answers` (optional; default `false`): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.

-**The following traits may be inherited, and only effect a QuestionGroup's descendant Questions, not the QuestionGroup itself.**
+**The following traits may be inherited, and only effect a QuestionGroup's descendant Questions, not the QuestionGroup itself.** They may also be specified on individual Question objects, and their meanings are clarified below.

-- `case-sensitive` (optional): Specify on a group to allow its descendants to inherit the value.
-May be overridden by descendants.
-- `mode-of-presentation` (optional): Specify on a group to allow its descendants to inherit the value.
-May be overridden by descendants.
-- `max-choices` (optional): Specify on a group to allow its descendants to inherit the value.
-May be overridden by descendants.
-- `typo-forgiveness-level` (optional): Specify on a group to allow its descendants to inherit the value.
-May be overridden by descendants.
+- `case-sensitive` (optional)
+- `mode-of-presentation` (optional)
+- `max-choices` (optional)
+- `typo-forgiveness-level` (optional)
+- `correct-answer-source` (optional

 ### Question